GlasgowEmbedded/glasgow/docs/manual/src/hwdesc_revc3.rst

 The pins can be used in differential mode (N/P pairs) or in single-ended mode (independent signals on N and P).

 No termination resistors are included.
 You should include termination resistors on your board if you use the LVDS connector.
+See the Lattice document `FPGA-TN-02213 "Using Differential I/O (LVDS, Sub-LVDS) in iCE40 LP/HX Devices" <https://www.latticesemi.com/view_document?document_id=47960>`__ for details.

 .. _revC3-leds: